gradle/gradle/subprojects/docs/src/docs/release/notes.md

                                 hfi1vdp51SUqS9SXyd8U8JJAV1h4ThiOvrAQ6e2isLCgoLCwoKCgoKCgoGAYGM7ppODN4jfM+Aok
                                 sRq1uwAAAABJRU5ErkJggg==">

+<a name="code-quality"></a>
 ## Improvements to code quality plugins

-The PMD plugin now supports a new property `maxFailures`.
+### Specify number of violations required before the build fails (PMD)

+The [PMD plugin](userguide/pmd_plugin.html) now allows you to specify the number of violations required before the build fails.
+This can make it easier to introduce PMD into existing projects that may initially have many violations.

-If set, the build will not fail if the number of failures is below the defined threshold.
+When [`maxFailures`](dsl/org.gradle.api.plugins.quality.Pmd.html#org.gradle.api.plugins.quality.Pmd:maxFailures) is set, the build will not fail if the number of failures is below the defined threshold.
-This can help to introduce PMD into existing projects that may initially have too many warnings.

 ```
 pmd {